Kim Kardashian Sends Some Advice To Jordyn Woods: Get Your Own Man

 Kim Kardashian’s latest dig is the furthest thing from subtle.
-Being the good big sister she is, she is coming to her sister’s defense again amid recent cheating rumors.
+Being the good big sister she is, she is coming to her sister’s defence again amid recent cheating rumours.

 Kardashian fans and innocent bystanders alike have been swept up in the family’s latest drama: Khloé Kardashian’s baby daddy and now ex-boyfriend Tristan Thompson has reportedly cheated on her with a friend of the family and Kylie Jenner’s BFF, Jordyn Woods.